 CW: Lori, I’d like to wish you success with both your teaching and writing careers.
 I look forward to reading your new book When The Fight Goes To The Ground and would like to thank you for taking the time out to do this interview with me.
 Thank you very much.

-Anybody interested in pre-ordering Lori’s new book or purchsing the old one, can do so from Amazon (see below).
+Anybody interested in ordering either of Lori’s books can do so from Amazon (click on images below).

 Disclosure: These link above is an affiliate link, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.